pdchao23/Block-Smasher/DEVELOPMENT.md

       but still not perfect
       - Able to update the world to see the gravity on the ball
       - Changed the color so you can see the different blocks

+ Week 3:
+  - **4/29/20**
+     - Took away the gravity and manually creating the forces
+     - Able to move the paddle side to side and stops when colliding with the side wall

+   - **4/28/20**
+      - Working with collisions
+      - Able to trigger the collision and set listener but cannot detect what body is connected with the contact